ferd/rebar3_proper/README.md

 Changelog
 ----

+- 0.12.0: drop compile phase since newer rebar3 versions handle all of that for us out of the box.
+Eliminates old deprecation warning.
 - 0.11.1: fix unicode support in meta-functions output
 - 0.11.0: add option to set search steps for targeted properties
 - 0.10.4: add PropEr FSM template